Traversal Verification for Speculative Tree Decoding

 \begin{theorem}[Losslessness of Traversal Verification] Traversal Verification (Algorithm \ref{alg:TV}) is a valid tree verification algorithm. \end{theorem} \begin{theorem} When the sampling tree reduces to one single chain, for any valid chain verification algorithm VERIFY in Definition \ref{def2}, let $N_{\rm traversal}$, $N_{\rm block}$ and $N_{\rm verify}$ be the number of accepted tokens in Traversal Verification, Block Verification \cite{blockV} and VERIFY, respectively, then for any given distributions $\M_s,\M_b$ and draft chain $T$, we have

 where $\E$ denotes the expectation taken over the randomness of draft chain $T$ and internal random variables utilized within the verification algorithms. \end{theorem}

-{\bf Theoretical foundations and design motivation of Traversal Verification.} The core idea of proving the losslessness (Theorem \ref{thm:TV_valid}) of Traversal Verification lies in exploiting its self-similarity.
+{\bf Discussions on theoretical foundations and design motivation of Traversal Verification.} The core idea of proving the losslessness (Theorem \ref{thm:TV_valid}) of Traversal Verification lies in exploiting its self-similarity.
 The self-similarity of Traversal Verification implies that, for any parent node $A$ in the given sampling tree $T$, before determining the acceptance of $A$, all its descendant nodes have already been processed through the same traversal mechanism.
 In other words, every local subtree within the sampling tree $T$ essentially operates as a scaled-down instance of the Traversal Verification mechanism.
 Consequently, we can employ mathematical induction on the number of descendant nodes to establish the critical Lemma \ref{l2}, from which Theorem \ref{thm:TV_valid} (the lossless theorem) directly follows as a corollary.